 Today is a great day to wish happy birthday to a Michigan Wolverine great named Dan Dierdorf.
 According to the 1967 Michigan Football Media Guide, Daniel Lee “Dan” Dierdorf was born on this day in Canton, Ohio.
-Dan grew up to be a pretty big buy and a pretty good football player at Glenwood High School.
-He was good enough to be recruited by a number of schools and he chose Michigan.
+Dan grew up to be a pretty big boy and a pretty good football player at Glenwood High School.
+He was good enough to be recruited by a number of schools including Ohio State, but he chose Bump Elliott and Michigan.

 So, that’s a little background about Bo and Dan Dierdorf.
 As it turned out, Dan Dierdorf became one of Bo’s favorites and one of the best linemen ever to play at Michigan.